Kichler Lehr in Antique Satin Silver

 - 80 Inch Blade Span | 12 Degree Pitch

-- Rated For Indoors (wet, damp or dry), Outdoor Covered (wet or damp), Outdoor Uncovered (wet only)
+- Rated For Indoors (dry rated), Outdoor Covered (damp rated), Outdoor Uncovered (wet rated), High Wind (wet rated)

 - 165L Super Efficienct DC Motor

 Starting At $775.00